SWIFTSIM/SWIFT/doc/RTD/source/Snapshots/index.rst

 The most important quantity of the header is the array ``NumPart_Total`` which contains the number of particles of each type in this snapshot.
 This is an array of 6 numbers; one for each of the supported types.
-The field ``NumPart_ThisFile`` contains the number of particles in this sub-snapshot file when the user asked for distributed snapshots (see :ref:`Parameters_snapshots`);
-otherwise it contains the same information as ``NumPart_Total``.
-The field ``NumFilesPerSnapshot`` specifies the number of sub-snapshot files (always 1 unless a distributed snapshot was asked).
+Following the Gadget-2 convention, if that number is larger than 2^31, SWIFT will use the ``NumPart_HighWord`` field to store the high-word bits of the total number of particles.
+The field ``NumPart_ThisFile`` contains the number of particles in this sub-snapshot file when the user asked for distributed snapshots (see :ref:`Parameters_snapshots`); otherwise it contains the same information as ``NumPart_Total``.
+Note however, that there is no high-word for this field.
+We store it as a 64-bits integer [#f1]_.
+The field ``NumFilesPerSnapshot`` specifies the number of sub-snapshot files (always 1 unless a distributed snapshot was asked for).

 The field ``InitialMassTable`` contains the *mean* initial mass of each of the particle types present in the initial conditions.
 This can be used as estimator